-- (1.)
-The condition of the patient and the presence or absence of pathological conditions to which we have already referred. - (2.)
-The nature of the operation. - (3.)
-The skill of the administrator. - (4.)
-The wish of the operator, which, with all due consideration of the patient's condition, &c., should be paramount, for it is obviously unfair to the surgeon and undesirable for the patient that the former should feel for one moment that he is embarrassed in his work in any way.
+(5.)
+The Wishes of the Operator.

+The wish of the operator, with all due consideration of the patient's condition, &c., should be paramount, for it is obviously unfair to the surgeon and undesirable for the patient that the former should for one moment feel that he is embarrassed in his work in any way.

-Further, it may be desirable to commence with one anæsthetic and continue to maintain anæsthesia with another.
-Many deaths from anæsthetics are due to persistence in the use of an anæsthetic which, to the initiated, is obviously unsuitable for the patient.
+Further, in some cases it may be desirable to commence with one anæsthetic and continue to maintain anæsthesia with another.
+Many deaths under anæsthesia have been due to persistence in the use of an anæsthetic which, to the initiated, was obviously unsuited for the patient.